Frequently Asked Questions

 - What does the stipend cover?

 The stipend covers your housing, meals, and living expenses during the program.
-However, it is your responsibility to budget your money according to your needs during that time.
+It is your responsibility to budget your money according to your needs during that time.

 - Do we receive a meal plan?